peteroupc/peteroupc.github.io/randomfunc.md

       end
     END METHOD

-Since `Normal2` returns two numbers instead of one, but many applications require only one number at a time, a problem arises on how to return one number while storing the other for later retrieval.
-Ways to solve this problem are outside the scope of this page, however.
-The name `Normal` will be used in this document to represent a method that returns only one normally-distributed random number rather than two.
+(Ways to adapt `Normal2` to output only one random number at a time, rather than two, are outside the scope of this document.
+The name `Normal` is used in this document to represent a method that returns only one normally-distributed random number rather than two.)

-Alternatively, or in addition, the following method (implementing a ratio-of-uniforms technique) can be used to generate normally distributed random numbers.
+The following method implements a ratio-of-uniforms technique and can be used instead of or in addition to `Normal2` above.

     METHOD Normal(mu, sigma)
         bmp = sqrt(2.0/exp(1.0)) // about 0.8577638849607068